 The first stage in the boiler feedwater heating is through the LP feedheating system.
 The condensate extraction pump (CEP) delivers the condensate from the condenser hotwell to the LP feedheaters.
-The low pressure feedheating system gets its name from the low pressure condition of the feedwater, at about 1400 kPa, compared to the 4000 kPa in the boiler.
+The low-pressure feedheating system gets its name from the low-pressure condition of the feedwater, at about 1400 kPa, compared to the 4000 kPa in the boiler.

 The LP feedheaters use extraction steam from the LP turbines as their heating medium.
+Extraction steam is wet steam removed from the turbine before it reaches the exhaust end because it could cause damage to turbine blades.
 The extraction steam transfers its latent heat of vapourization to the feedwater through a process similar to that in the condenser.
-A series of low pressure feedheaters heat the feedwater.
+A series of low-pressure feedheaters heat the feedwater.
 The extraction steam condenses in the shell of the heater.
 A separate pump recovers this condensate by pumping it to the condenser hotwell.
 The feedwater leaves the last LP feedheater at approximately 80°C to 100°C. The heated feedwater then goes to the next stage of the feedheating process.